jeishu/work-day-scheduler/README.md

 ## Features

-- [] Has the current day displayed at the top of the calendar.
+- [x] Has the current day displayed at the top of the calendar.
-- [] Has time blocks for standard business hours.
+- [x] Has time blocks for standard business hours.
-- [] Each time block indicates whether it's the past, present or future.
+- [x] Each time block indicates whether it's the past, present or future.
-- [] Can edit each time block to according to what the user wants as the event.
+- [x] Can edit each time block to according to what the user wants as the event.
-- [] Can save your event into the local storage.
+- [x] Can save your event into the local storage.
-- [] The event will persist even when the user refreshes the page.
+- [x] The event will persist even when the user refreshes the page.
+- [] Will have a button that clears out your schedule.

 ## Links